elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 > **2.2 Kernel Protocol Stack**
 >
 > **2.2.1 IP Processing**
 > The IP protocol receive function is called during the processing of a softirq for each IP packet that is dequeued from the ring buffer.
 This function performs initial checks on the IP packet, which mainly involve verifying its integrity, applying firewall rules, and disposing the packet for forwarding or local delivery to a higher level protocol.
-For each transport layer protocol, a corresponding handler function is defined: tcp&#95;v4&#95;rcv() and udp_rcv() are two examples.
+For each transport layer protocol, a corresponding handler function is defined: tcp_v4_rcv() and udp_rcv() are two examples.
 >
 > **2.2.2 TCP Processing**
-> When a packet is handed upwards for TCP processing, the function tcp&#95;v4&#95;rcv() first performs the TCP header processing.
+> When a packet is handed upwards for TCP processing, the function tcp_v4_rcv() first performs the TCP header processing.
 Then the socket associated with the packet is determined, and the packet dropped if none exists.
 A socket has a lock structure to protect it from un-synchronized access.
 If the socket is locked, the packet waits on the backlog queue before being processed further.
 If the socket is not locked, and its Data Receiving Process is sleeping for data, the packet is added to the socket’s prequeue and will be processed in batch in the process context, instead of the interrupt context .
 Placing the first packet in the prequeue will wake up the sleeping data receiving process.
-If the prequeue mechanism does not accept the packet, which means that the socket is not locked and no process is waiting for input on it, the packet must be processed immediately by a call to tcp&#95;v4&#95;do_rcv().
+If the prequeue mechanism does not accept the packet, which means that the socket is not locked and no process is waiting for input on it, the packet must be processed immediately by a call to tcp_v4_do_rcv().
 The same function also is called to drain the backlog queue and prequeue.
 Those queues (except in the case of prequeue overflow) are drained in the process context, not the interrupt context of the softirq.
 In the case of prequeue overflow, which means that packets within the prequeue reach/exceed the socket’s receive buffer quota, those packets should be processed as soon as possible, even in the interrupt context.
 >
 > <a href="http://virtuallyhyper.com/wp-content/uploads/2013/07/linux_kernel_ip_proce.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2013/07/linux_kernel_ip_proce.png']);"><img src="http://virtuallyhyper.com/wp-content/uploads/2013/07/linux_kernel_ip_proce.png" alt="linux kernel ip proce RHCSA and RHCE Chapter 10   The Kernel" width="286" height="514" class="alignnone size-full wp-image-9165" title="RHCSA and RHCE Chapter 10   The Kernel" /></a>
 >
 > **2.2.3 The UDP Processing**
-> When a UDP packet arrives from the IP layer, it is passed on to udp&#95;rcv(). udp&#95;rcv()’s mission is to verify the integrity of the UDP packet and to queue one or more copies for delivery to multicast and broadcast sockets and exactly one copy to unicast sockets.
+> When a UDP packet arrives from the IP layer, it is passed on to udp_rcv(). udp_rcv()’s mission is to verify the integrity of the UDP packet and to queue one or more copies for delivery to multicast and broadcast sockets and exactly one copy to unicast sockets.
 When queuing the received packet in the receive queue of the matching socket, if there is insufficient space in the receive buffer quota of the socket, the packet may be discarded.
 Data within the socket’s receive buffer are ready for delivery to the user space.
 >
 > **2.3 Data Receiving Process**
 > Packet data is finally copied from the socket’s receive buffer to user space by data receiving process through socket-related receive system calls.
 The receiving process supplies a memory address and number of bytes to be transferred, either in a struct iovec, or as two parameters gathered into such a struct by the kernel.
-As mentioned above, all the TCP socket-related receive system calls result in the final calling of tcp&#95;recvmsg(), which will copy packet data from socket’s buffers (receive queue, prequeue, backlog queue) through iovec.
-For UDP, all the socket-related receiving system calls result in the final calling of udp&#95;recvmsg().
+As mentioned above, all the TCP socket-related receive system calls result in the final calling of tcp_recvmsg(), which will copy packet data from socket’s buffers (receive queue, prequeue, backlog queue) through iovec.
+For UDP, all the socket-related receiving system calls result in the final calling of udp_recvmsg().
 When udp_recvmsg() is called, data inside receive queue is copied through iovec to user space directly.

 ## RHEL Network Tuning